Making kin as oddkin - a bond of blood

 “Alex doesn’t talk in the name of a ‘‘we’’ of parrots successfully imposed by scientists, but in the name of a ‘‘we’’ constituted by the assemblage of a parrot and human beings equipped with an apparatus aimed at making the parrot talk well.”

 But how can we ever understand the world of a mosquito, since we never exit the world of being human?
 Morton describes it as being “shrink-wrapped in [our access modes], so that we anthropomorphize everything.
 But that doesn’t mean that there’s no outside at all, or that we are caught forever within anthropocentrism.
 There’s a big difference between saying that we anthropomorphize and that we are anthropocentric.”

 The translator will use technology to increase the overlap in worlds with the non-human.
-Creating an affective experience of a different world that is relatable to humans, such as sound and words.
+Creating an affective experience of a different world that is relatable to humans, such as sound and words or smells.

 In physicist Karen Barad’s terms, by listening to the mosquito, we attend to an imbalance in power, we are open to the possibility of mutual response - a response-ability.

 The intention of the work is partly to probe and push the limits of the knowable to enable modesty and reverence to the unknowable.
 But also to celebrate how we can, with the use of technology, expand our awareness, consciousness and solidarity, to find a way of becoming with the non-human - a positive and imaginative way out of the death grip of the sixth extinction.